TheNewThinkTank/project-metrics/README.md

       - All GitHub repos (including this one) get a repo size badge on top of their README<br>
         NB: does not affect the GitHub profile page, which is a special repo.
       - support for both `.md` and `.rst` files
-      - All GitHub Python repos gets a GitHub Actions workflow, `.github/workflows/wf.yml`, containing linting for Python and/or TypeScript code, as well as a *CI* badge on their README
+      - All GitHub repos gets a GitHub Actions workflow, `.github/workflows/wf.yml`, containing linting for Python and/or TypeScript code, as well as a *CI* badge on their README